-Third-party litigation funding

-16 | Is third-party litigation funding permissible?
+Third-party litigation funding Is third-party litigation funding permissible?

-Generally, third-party litigation funding is permissible but not common.
+Generally, third-party litigation funding is permissible but not very common.
+Nonetheless, relevant developments are expected in this regard because some important international founders are becoming active in Italy.

-Contingency fees

-17 Are contingency or conditional fee arrangements permissible?
+Contingency fees Are contingency or conditional fee arrangements permissible?

-Contingency or conditional fees have become admissible in the past few years.
+Contingency or conditional fees have become admissible some years ago.
 Accordingly, legal fees can be agreed as a percentage of the value of the claim filed to court.
 Such agreements must be made in writing.
 In any case, if the agreement sets out that the lawyer is paid with a portion or percentage of the award, this agreement is still prohibited.

-'Loser pays' rule

-18 Can the successful party recover its legal fees and expenses from the unsuccessful party?
+'Loser pays' rule Can the successful party recover its legal fees and expenses from the unsuccessful party?

 The court's final decision also awards costs.
 As a general rule, the losing party has to pay both the expenses and the fees incurred by the winning party; however, this does not mean that the winner will certainly recover all the relevant amounts.
-As a matter of fact, the court does not liquidate the effective costs incurred by the winning party, but determines them on the basis of certain criteria as established by law.
-In accordance with these criteria, fees are calculated having regard to the value of the claims and the activities carried out by the lawyers in each and every phase of the proceedings (ie, study of the case, introductory, evidence-gathering, and ruling phases; and the enforcement procedure).
+As a matter of fact, the court does not liquidate the effective costs incurred by the winning party, but determines them on the basis of certain - quite restrictive - criteria as established by law.
+In accordance with these criteria, fees are calculated with regard to the value of the claims and the activities carried out by the lawyers in each and every phase of the proceedings (ie, study of the case, introductory, evidence-gathering and ruling phases; and the enforcement procedure).